raystack/depot/docs/reference/odpf_sink_response.md

 ## Errors

-These errors are returned by sinks in the RaystackSinkResponse object.
+These errors are returned by sinks in the SinkResponse object.
 The error type are:

 - DESERIALIZATION_ERROR
 - INVALID_MESSAGE_ERROR